-We must ensure that all staff and citizens have access to the information they need and can access it where they need to.
+Transforming services requires us to improve the way we work with data and information, ensuring that all staff and citizens have access to the information they need and can access it where they need to.
 Data arising from health and care encounters will need to be learned from - to improve the quality and efficiency of care.
 The second part of this section gives examples of how we will improve the ways we work with data and information.

-And if we are to make increased use of electronic records and other digital tools then they will need to be safe, well supported, run on reliable infrastructure and be compliant with all necessary cybersecurity and data protection legislation.
-The final part of this section describes how we will achieve that.
+And if we are to make increased use of electronic records and other digital tools then they will need to be well supported, run on reliable infrastructure and be compliant with all necessary cybersecurity and data protection legislation.
+The final part of this section gives some examples of how we will achieve that.